 10. Be mindful of resistance

-Use your goals to motivate you and get to work on what matters most.
+Remember, don’t be afraid to eat the frog.
+Set some goals for yourself to do each day and let them motivate you to work on what matters most.
 You just need to take one step forward at a time.
 Don’t worry about everything else.
-Just one step.

-11. Learn how to say No
+11. How to be productive – Learn to say No

-Although you may want to take every opportunity, you need to keep in mind what your most desired goals are.
+As an overachiever, you want to do anything and everything.
+After all, you never know what may lead to that next breakthrough.
+And although you want to take every opportunity, you need to keep in mind what your most desired goals are.

 In other words, you need to keep in mind the big picture.